vcollak/learnMotoko/docs/moc.md

 # MOC - the motoko compiler

-It's possible to execute motoko programs without deploying to replica.
+It's possible to execute Motoko programs without deploying to a replica.
 To do so, simply run the moc program with handful parameters.
 Below executes the Main.mo motoko program.

 ```bash
 $(dfx cache show)/moc -r Main.mo --package base $(dfx cache show)/base